 |Start Your FREE Online Consulation Now||Order Your STI Test Now|

-Trichomoniasis is a sexually transmitted infection (STI) under the parasitic category.
-This means, unlike viral STIs, it can be cured completely with antibiotics.
-Caused by the protozoan parasite known as trichomonas vaginalis, it is possible to transfer the infection to your partner(s) without revealing any of the symptoms, emphasising the importance of getting periodic sexual health testing if you're sexually active.
+Trichomoniasis is a sexually spread bacterial infection caused by the protozoan parasite trichomonas vaginalis.
+This means, unlike viral STIs, it can be cured completely if identified early enough and treated effective.
+It is possible to transfer the infection to your partner(s) without revealing any of the symptoms, emphasising the importance of getting periodic sexual health testing if you're sexually active.

-Despite not being as well-known as bacterial STIs such as chlamydia and gonorrhoea, trich is the most common curable STI for women in the UK.
-It can be spread just as easily and can cause long-term health complications if not treated.
+Despite not being as well-known as other bacterial STIs such as chlamydia and gonorrhoea, trich is actually quite common.
+It can be spread just as easily as other STIs and can cause long-term health complications if not treated.

 The issue with this infection is that many people don't show any symptoms at all.
 Less than half of those with the infection will get trichomoniasis symptoms, and these will usually appear between five days and a month after being infected, however it could take longer.
 It is more likely to experience the symptoms of trichomoniasis if you are female.

-All symptoms of trich usually affect the vagina and urethra.
+All symptoms of the usually affect the vagina and urethra.
 You may be experiencing one or many of the following:

 For men, trich symptoms are usually associated with the penis, urethra or prostate.
 Male symptoms of trichomoniasis may include one or more of the following: